An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Numerical experiments

-To verify the local convergence rate results of Algorithm \ref{qregPNT}, Figure \ref{fig_rate} (a) plots the KKT residual curves yielded by $q$-regPNT (i.e. Algorithm \ref{qregPNT} armed with ZeroFPR) with different $q\in(2,3]$ for solving a test example of $\ell_1$-norm regularized logistic regression from Section \ref{sec5.1}, for which the locally Lipschitzian error bound was shown to hold at any $\overline{x}\in\mathcal{S}^*=\mathcal{X}^*$ in \cite{ZhouSo17}.
-We see that the KKT residual sequence yielded by $q$-regPNT with a larger $q\in(2,3]$ indeed demonstrates a better $Q$-superlinear rate, which coincides with the theoretical result of Theorem \ref{Theorem-Lconverge}.
-Figure \ref{fig_rate} (b) plots the residual curves produced by $q$-regPNT with $q=2.3$ and $q=2.7$ for solving a test example of portfolio decision with higher moments from Section \ref{sec5.3}.
-We see that $q$-regPNT for $q=2.3$ has a better performance in reducing KKT residuals than $q$-regPNT for $q=2.7$.
-For this class of nonconvex composite problems, now it is unclear whether the local error bound in \eqref{ebound-MS} holds or not because only a tough upper estimation is available for the regular normal cone to ${\rm gph}\,\partial g$, which prevents us from achieving a criterion like Corollary \ref{L1-ebound} (iii) by Proposition \ref{prop2.1}.
+We validate the local superlinear convergence rate and global complexity bound results of Algorithm \ref{qregPNT}.
+Figure \ref{fig_rate} (a) plots the KKT residual curves yielded by Algorithm \ref{qregPNT} with different $q\in(2,3]$ for solving the $\ell_1$-norm regularized logistic regression with dataset ``leu''.
+For this class of convex composite problems, Section \ref{sec5.3.1} contains its detailed description, and the local Lipschitzian error bound was shown to hold at any $\overline{x}\in\mathcal{S}^*=\mathcal{X}^*$ in \cite{ZhouSo17}.
+We see that the KKT residual sequence returned by Algorithm \ref{qregPNT} with a larger $q\in(2,3]$ indeed has a better $Q$-superlinear rate and global complexity bound, which coincides with the theoretical results of Theorems \ref{Theorem-Lconverge} and \ref{complexity}, but the times listed in the legend indicates that Algorithm \ref{qregPNT} with a larger $q\in(2,3]$ may not require less one.
+Figure \ref{fig_rate} (b) plots the residual curves returned by Algorithm \ref{qregPNT} with different $q\in(2,3]$ for solving a test example of portfolio decision with higher moments from Section \ref{sec5.3.3}.
+For this class of nonconvex composite problems, now it is unclear whether the local H\"olderian error bound in Theorems \ref{Theorem-Lconverge} and \ref{complexity} or even the one in \eqref{ebound-MS} hold.
+The curves of Figure \ref{fig_rate} (b) show that the sequence produced by Algorithm \ref{qregPNT} with $q\in(2,3]$ has no superlinear rate, but Algorithm \ref{qregPNT} with a larger $q$ still has a better global complexity bound and requires less running time by those in the legend.

-In the rest of this section, we compare the performance of $q$-regPNT with that of ZeroFPR applied to problem \eqref{prob} directly, so as to validate the efficiency of Algorithm \ref{qregPNT}.
-For the subsequent tests, the parameters of Algorithm \ref{qregPNT} are chosen as follows